-If you're not excited enough about longer days and sunshine, this gluten-free rhubarb cake with strawberries will have you even more excited for spring!
-In fact, it tastes just like all of the best parts of spring combined into one sweet bite -- fresh in-season strawberries, crispy rhubarb, and a toasty crumb topping.
+If you're not excited enough about longer days and sunshine, this gluten-free rhubarb cake with strawberries will have you even more excited for summer!
+In fact, it tastes just like all of the best parts of summer combined into one sweet bite -- fresh in-season strawberries, crispy rhubarb, and a toasty crumb topping.
 It's no wonder we look forward to this tasty paleo baking recipe every year!

 Take a bite and close your eyes -- where are you?
 For this recipe, the best answer is a bistro beside a strawberry patch.
 The strawberries are fragrant and the crispness of the topping match the bright spring sunlight.
 If a single bite can whisk you away to this magical oasis, it’s faster than making the drive!